dongmeic/RTP/README.md

 The data can be downloaded [here](https://github.com/dongmeic/RTP/blob/main/data/download/Central_Lane_Centerline_Network.shp.zip).
 Note that the local functional class is excluded in this data.

 To keep the road ownership consistent between the regional and city data, the adjustments are made firstly among the common IDs and then based on the length and geometry with a precision setting to make sure the exact one-on-one match.
 Some extra segments in either dataset and different road segments with the same ID on the same road cause the remaining mismatches.
 These mismatches are usually in small segments, which are considered minor issues and ignored.
-More work might need to be done to ensure the different road segments in either are necessarily matched.
+However, more work might be required to ensure the different road segments in either are necessarily matched.